 • Expand your circle of American friends with Rutgers’ International Friendship Program, which offers opportunities for cross-cultural friendship and learning.

 • Participate in orientation programs for international students.

 Rutgers, The State University of New Jersey, is a premier American public research university comprised of Rutgers University—Newark, Rutgers University—Camden, Rutgers University—New Brunswick, and a health care division with locations across the state of New Jersey.
 Located on the northeastern coast of the United States, Rutgers is convenient to New York City and Philadelphia.
-Rutgers offers students a variety of campus environments, from urban to suburban, with ocean and mountains about an hour away.
+Rutgers offers students a variety of campus environments, from urban to suburban, with the ocean and mountains about an hour away.

-Type of University: Public university
+Type of School: Public university

 Size of Campus: Rutgers has universities in Camden, Newark, and New Brunswick and a health care division with locations across the state.

 Number of Students: 45,000 undergraduate; 20,000 graduate

 Colleges, Programs, and Degrees: 31 degree-granting schools and colleges; associate, bachelor’s, master’s, and doctoral degrees

 Geographic Diversity: One of the most diverse student bodies in the United States, attracting students from more than 115 countries